larsbs/vimterial_dark/README.md

  * LESS: [genoma/vim-less](https://github.com/genoma/vim-less)
  * Handlebars: [mustache/vim-mustache-handlebars](https://github.com/mustache/vim-mustache-handlebars)

 Support for configure and extend the list of supported syntax highlighting plugins is planned.

-See [colors/syntax/](colors/syntax/) for reference.
+> If you want to add support for a custom syntax highlighting plugin, just fork the repo, create a file under `colors/syntax/{file-type}/{name-of-syntax-plugin}` and then import it in `vimterial_dark.vim`.
+PRs accepted.
+See [colors/syntax](colors/syntax) for reference.

 ## Installation